SaulBurgos/easyLocator/README.md

 # easyLocator
-Jquery plugin that load locations on google maps, using a google spreadsheet.
+Jquery plugin that load locations with google maps, using a google spreadsheet or an array of objects